HarryDulaney/Note-Taker-Android/README.md

-# __Notes For Android__
+# _Notes For Android_
-## This is a state of the art Android application which provides the user with a simple and elegant interface.
+### A modern note-taking application for Android, with a simple and elegant user interface.
-## Users have options for taking, saving, editing, categorizing, prioritizing, and syncing notes.
-## This app is implemented with the newest Android features and has options to work with notes locally,
-## meaning persisted on phone memory, or on the cloud through integration with Firebase.
-## Features include the ability to edit you account profile:
+____
+## Features:
+* _Notes:_
+    * Take
+    * Save
+    * Edit
+    * Delete
+    * Categorize
+    * List based on Note Category
+    * List All Notes
+    * Prioritize
+    * Sync notes across multiple devices
+    * Register using Email and Pword
+    * Verfity Email Address
+    * Drawer Layout for Navigation View
+* _Firebase Features_
+    * Create account with user profile
+    * Edit account info and profile in app
-    - User Display Name
+        * Change Display Name
-    - Profile Pic (Take or choose from filesystem)
+        * Take a Profile Pic or choose from filesystem
-    - Email
+        * Email (must verify)
-    - Login Credentials
+        * Login Credentials
+    * Sync notes with Firebase:
+        * Access notes from differnt devices and platforms
+        * Backup notes securly in the cloud